RobotMermaid/MarcoPolo/README.md

 An app that tells you who's home through the router

 # Summary
 Devices can be used to monitor the activity of people in an environment.
-This tool will monitor the attached devices and provide a notification system.
-This will be first used to make requests to web APIs and later to connect to other IoT displays.
+This tool will monitor Xfinity router for the attached devices and provide a notification system.
+This iteration makes requests to web APIs when devices come and go.
+Later versions will have a web API to connect IoT displays.

 # Goals
-Monitor network attached devices via Ruby webserver on a raspberry pi.
+Monitor network attached devices via Ruby deamon on a raspberry pi.
 When a device is added or removed from the network send notifications to configured APIs.

 # Process
 * Capybara with phantomjs to navigate the webpage